 ALSG aims to save lives by providing training and will consider collaborations and partnerships with organisations that hold the same objectives.
-Drop us an email to the relevant address below and we'll be in touch to discuss how best to approach your idea.
+Drop us an email to firstname.lastname@example.org and we'll be in touch to discuss how best to approach your request, for example:

 Maternal and Childhealth Advocacy International (MCAI) has a 20 year track record of saving and improving the lives of babies, children, and pregnant women and adolescent girls in some of the world’s most troubles countries.
 We work in partnership with MCAI to develop and deliver a Strengthening Emergency Health Care (SEC) programme in low-income countries (currently Liberia and The Gambia).
 Click here to read more...

 Our Strengthening Emergency Health Care Programme aims to overcome the many barriers faced by women, children and infants when seeking appropriate and timely care and takes a practical rights-based approach to health care.
 The SEC programme involves training different types of health workers in the emergency management of babies, children, and pregnant women, renovating and refurbishing health facilities, providing medical equipment, supplies and emergency medicines and organising transport systems to take seriously ill patients to health facilities.

 Please click here for information on the courses included in this programme.
 Also visit MCAI to read more about MCAI’s innovative project to provide free of charge a comprehensive textbook and practical pocketbooks in the hospital care of maternal, child and neonatal health, to front-line health workers in low resource settings.
 Buying these books helps to fund this not-for-profit project.